ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 If intervention fails, you will die, but not necessarily immediately.
 Although irrevocably doomed, your GM may rule that the story suggests that you survive long enough to take one final, heroic, action.

-To even take that **final action** if the GM offers you the chance, then you must succeed at a prior **contest of wherewithal** to rouse yourself to action.
+To even take that **final action** if the GM offers you the chance, you must succeed at a prior **contest of wherewithal** to rouse yourself to action.
 Appropriate abilities for the **contest of wherewithal** include:

 * Physical action: Endurance, High Pain Threshold, Grim Determination, etc.
 * Intellectual activity: Concentration, Iron Will, Love of Country (if action to be attempted is patriotic), etc.